AP® English Language Free-Response Questions (FRQs)

 Source: College Board

 The rhetorical analysis question presents students with a passage of approximately 600 to 800 words of nonfiction prose.
 You must write an essay that analyzes the writer’s rhetorical choices.
 Many students often ask, “How do I write a good response to the rhetorical analysis question?”
-If you’re seeking answers to the same question, here are some tips to help you write a good rhetorical analysis response:
+If you’re seeking answers to the same question, here are some tips:

-- Summarize each paragraph as you read it by making notes in the margins of the passage.
-Underline or highlight things you notice the speaker doing to communicate his message.
-You do not need to use terms like logos, pathos, or ethos to describe the speaker’s rhetorical choices.
+• Summarize each paragraph as you read it by making notes on the scratch paper.
+Highlight things you notice the speaker doing to communicate his message.
+You do not need to use terms like logos, pathos, or ethos to describe the speaker's rhetorical choices.
 Using specific terms like those may hinder your ability to write about them.
 Simply explain what the speaker is doing.
 For example, the speaker may recall events from their personal experience to evoke sympathy from the audience, establish their credibility to speak about a topic, or create nostalgia for times past.

 FRQ Example Passage 2